wiradp/Data-Analaytics-Airline-Delay-Causes-in-US/README.md

      ![Data Preparataion](img/dataclsn4.jpg)
    - As we see in the airport_name column, there are state, city and airport names in one column. as an example : Albany, GA: Southwest Georgia Regional. we will separate this information into three sections.
 First we will separate the cities. by selecting text to columns on the Data tab
      ![Data Preparation](img/dataclsn5.jpg)
-      - Do the same action for city and state
+      - Do the same action for state and airport names
       - Remove empty spaces from the columns we have separated earlier. we will use the =TRIM formula on the empty columns
       - Combine two information into one column. as we see in column A (year) and B (month). we will combine the two information into one column by using function =Date(Year;Month;Date).
 However, because we don’t know what date it is, we assume it is the first date.
 Change date format to mmm-yy in formal cells
       - Remove all decimal numbers (.00) from all columns in the table